pnp/cli-microsoft365/docs/manual/docs/cmd/spo/folder/folder-copy.md

-`-u, --webUrl <webUrl>`|The URL of the site where the folder is located `-s, --sourceUrl <sourceUrl>`|Site-relative URL of the folder to copy `-t, --targetUrl <targetUrl>`|Server-relative URL where to copy the folder `-o, --output [output]`|Output type. `json|text`.
+`-u, --webUrl <webUrl>`|The URL of the site where the folder is located `-s, --sourceUrl <sourceUrl>`|Site-relative URL of the folder to copy `-t, --targetUrl <targetUrl>`|Server-relative URL where to copy the folder `--allowSchemaMismatch`|Ignores any missing fields in the target document library and copies the folder anyway `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging